Trust, communication and identity are values that need to be considered when selecting a successor.

 In a letter issued in national media by two Cadbury brothers, and former chairmen of the firm, they appealed to Kraft by saying “We, who have spent our working lives in the great enterprise founded by our family, would look to them to live up to that responsibility”.
 While fears existed over job cuts and brand dissolution, it was the potential erosion of the identity of the Cadbury firm that caused the most concern among commentators and consumers alike.

-Organizational identity provides a sense of continuity and distinctiveness to the organisation, as it describes the collective behaviour and identity of the organization that is rooted in the organisation’s history and values.
+Organisational identity provides a sense of continuity and distinctiveness to the organisation, as it describes the collective behaviour and identity of the organisation that is rooted in the organisation’s history and values.
 Each family firm will have their own distinct culture (i.e. set of characteristics and values), but it is the commitment to a shared identity that will lead to a greater sense of ownership from successive family members in the firm and beliefs as to exactly what the family represents, will impact upon how they relate to their social business community in terms of support, community involvement and long term commitment.

 Getting the blend of these three value bases in a successor is only part of the succession process, but ensuring they are considered will integrate them into the conversation with potential successors and help safeguard a family firm legacy for years to come.